ychen8777/Maze/README.md

   - Implemented GUI with Java Swing
   - Maze generation using BFS
   - Maze solving demo using DFS, BFS, and Wall Follower methods
-  - Player can define size of the maze and controllable with arrow keys from keyboard
+  - Player can define size of the maze, select two difficulty levels and map options, and control with arrow keys from keyboard

 ### Easy Maze Generation with BFS